aumar12/mat301/ps1.md

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?
 It’s to order the values in ascending or descending order.
 Ascending.
 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?
-When you're for an item the command needs to be case snesistive cause you need to specify all products in the inventory, one's that are lowercase and uppercase.
+When you're looking for an item the command needs to be case snesistive cause you need to specify all products in the inventory, one's that are lowercase and uppercase.
 EX.
 Searching 'China' is different from searching 'China'
 8. Select all product names.
 SELECT * name
 FROM unemath_Umar.Products;